Introduction to Pharming

 - Avoid clicking ads on websites: Do not click on ads and pop-ups, which randomly appear on different websites.
 These ads could be the potential source for the same.

 - Check for https keyword: As explained earlier, also always use websites which has secure protocols.
 Never try to access those websites which are not following secured protocols.

 There are several ways by which attackers do cyber attacking.
 Pharming is one such mechanism.
 They generally try to find loopholes in the system and then try to get benefit from such loopholes by misusing them.
 Generally, due to our negligence, we always visit any website and use it without paying attention to the authenticity of the visited website.
 Some of the other way it is our duty also to detect such malicious websites and avoid using them.

-This has been a guide to What is Pharming.
-Here we discussed the introduction of some basic concepts, definitions, and how to prevent Pharming.
+This has been a guide to What is Pharming?
+Here we discussed the introduction of some basic concepts, purpose, and how to prevent Pharming.
 You can also go through our other suggested articles to learn more –

 - What is a Microcontroller?

 - What is Agile Programming?